frunox/Readme_Generator/README.md

-# _A Nearly Finished App_
+# _readMe.md Generator_

 ## Project Description

-An app creating a command-line method of creating a readMe.md file.
+This is a command-line app to automate creation of a readMe.md file for your github repository

 ## Table of Contents
 This should be a list.

 ## Installation
-You probably shouldn't install this.
+Just clone and go.

 ## Usage
-It's usable, but not complete.
+Enter node index.js at the command line

 ## Licensing
 MIT

 ## Contributing
-Lots.
-Thanks to my project team: Jason Koening, Lukas Hirsch and Chris Wells.
+Many, including my project team members:  Lukas Hirsch, Chris Wells, and Jason Koening.

 ## Tests
-Not sure what this means.
+Not sure what to put here.

 ## Questions
-This should also be a list.
+Lots.
+This should be a list.

 ![](https://img.shields.io/badge/Project-Creator-brightgreen) frunox  null
 ![](https://avatars0.githubusercontent.com/u/60527588?v=4)![](http://bestanimations.com/Animals/Birds/bird-animated-gif-26.gif)